Gary Peters (baseball)

-Early life
+Early life and education

-Peters was born on April 21, 1937, in Grove City, Pennsylvania to Thomas and Elizabeth (Rowe) Peters.
+Peters was born on April 21, 1937, in Grove City, Pennsylvania, to Thomas and Elizabeth (Rowe) Peters.
 He attended Mercer High School and Grove City College.

-In high school, he starred in basketball, led the team to three regional championships, and was All-State in his senior year, 1955.
+At Mercer High School, he starred in basketball, leading the team to three regional championships.
+In his senior year in 1955, he was named All-State Pennsylvania.
 His school did not have a baseball team.
 Peters said he played sandlot, semi-pro, baseball.
 In 2024, he was posthumously inducted into Mercer's Athletic Hall of Fame.

-He attended Grove City as a mathematics major, after signing a professional baseball contract as an amateur free agent with the Chicago White Sox in 1956.
+In 1956, after signing a professional baseball contract as an amateur free agent with the Chicago White Sox, he attended Grove City College, where he majored in mathematics.
 Peters father knew White Sox scout Fred Schaffer, and they worked out an agreement where the White Sox would pay for Peters to go to college in the fall and spring, while playing minor league baseball in the summer.
 He stopped playing basketball midway through his junior year, to focus on baseball, but continued as a student, earning a degree in 1959.